 CAUT Policy Statement

-Academic staff have the right to access and verify the accuracy of all personnel and medical information held in their file and to have inaccurate or inappropriate information amended or removed from their file.
+The post-secondary institution should, on request from academic staff members, disclose to them the contents of their personnel records.
+Academic staff have the right to access and verify the accuracy of all personal information held in their personnel file(s) and to have inaccurate or inappropriate information amended or removed from their file.

-Approved by the CAUT Council, November 2016.
+Approved by CAUT Council, November 2004;

 Revision approved the by the CAUT Executive Committee and referred to Council for consideration, October 2021;

 Revisions approved by the CAUT Council, November 2021